Debra Messing: Career

 In 1993, Messing won acclaim for her performance as Harper in the pre-Broadway workshop production of Tony Kushner's play Angels in America: Perestroika.
 Subsequently, she appeared in several episodes of the television series NYPD Blue during 1994 and 1995.

 In 1995, Messing made her film debut in Alfonso Arau's A Walk in the Clouds playing the unfaithful wife of main character Paul Sutton (Keanu Reeves).
 This exposure led Fox to make her the co-star of the television sitcom Ned & Stacey.
 The series lasted for two seasons, from 1995 to 1997.
 Messing appeared as Jerry Seinfeld's romantic interest in two episodes of the series Seinfeld: "The Wait Out" in 1996 and "The Yada Yada" in 1997.
 Messing turned down a starring role in another television sitcom to appear in Donald Margulies's two-character play Collected Stories, which opened at the off-Broadway Manhattan Theatre Club.
 She also co-starred in the Tom Arnold vehicle McHale's Navy in 1997.

 In 1998, Messing played a lead role as the bioanthropologist Sloan Parker on ABC's dramatic science-fiction television series Prey.
 During this time, her agent approached her with the pilot script for the television show Will & Grace.
 Messing was inclined to take some time off, but the script intrigued her, and she auditioned for the role of Grace Adler, beating Nicollette Sheridan, who later guest-starred on the show as Grace's romantic rival.
 Will & Grace became a ratings success, and Messing received critical acclaim for her performance.

-In 2002, she was named one of the "50 Most Beautiful People in the World" by People.
-TV Guide picked her as its "Best Dressed Woman" in 2003.
-And Messing's trademark curls on Will & Grace won her five Crown Awards from voters at the celebrity hair site Super-Hair.Net between 2000 and 2008.

 Director Woody Allen cast Messing in a supporting role in his film Hollywood Ending (2002).
 Her film roles since include Richard Gere's ill-fated wife in the supernatural thriller The Mothman Prophecies (2002) and a supporting role as an unfaithful bride in Along Came Polly (2004).
 The Wedding Date (2005) was Messing's first leading role in a high-profile film.
 It received mixed reviews but performed fairly well at the box office.